MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-webapp.md

 ## Add your secrets to the repository

 You can use GitHub secrets to encrypt sensitive information to use in your actions.
-You'll create a secret to contain your SPN and another secret to contain your web app publish profile so that the action can sign in to your Azure Stack Hub instance and build your app to the web app target.
+You'll create a secret to contain your service principal, and another secret to contain your web app publish profile.
+The action uses these to sign in to your Azure Stack Hub instance and build your app to the web app target.

 1. Open or create a GitHub repository.
 If you need guidance on creating a repository in GitHub, you can find [instructions in the GitHub docs](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo).
 1. Select **Settings**.